Kong/kong-plugin-x-custom-jwt/README.md

 2) Attach the JWT credential to the Consumer
 - For Kong EE: use Kong Manager:
-  - Open the `contact@konghq.com` consumer, click on Credentials / Key Authentication and click on `+ New JWT Credential`, put:
+  - Open the `contact@konghq.com` consumer, click on Credentials / JWT and click on `+ New JWT Credential`, put:
     - For RSA (RS256):
       - algorithm=`RS256`
       - key=`my-user`